google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 - It quits after finding a single crash, even if there are other fuzzers to run.

-Although code change fuzzing is the simplest and fastest way to run ClusterFuzzLite, we suggest using this mode in conjunction with other modes to gain ClusterFuzzLite's full benefits.
+Running only code change fuzzing is the easiest way to use ClusterFuzzLite.
+However, we suggest using this code change fuzzing in conjunction with other modes to gain ClusterFuzzLite's full benefits.
 For example, running [batch fuzzing] will develop a [corpus] that can be used by code change fuzzing.
 If no corpus is available from batch fuzzing, code change fuzzing will start from nothing or the provided seed corpus.
 Furthermore, when you first use ClusterFuzzLite, code change fuzzing will not report the bugs that already exist in your codebase, while [batch fuzzing] will.
 See also [Code Coverage Report Generation] and [Continuous Builds] for additional functionalities.